 All PhD students must participate in a 3-minute thesis (3MT) presentation symposium before graduation.

 In addition to the CoS Transferable Skills programme, the Graduate College Transferable Skills programme is applicable to full-time and part-time PhD students from AY2019 onwards.
 For more information, click here.

 YES.
 From AY2015/16, this programme is a compulsory requirement for all full-time PhD students.
 All other graduate students are encouraged to take advantage of the programme as well.

 - How do I register for the courses?

 Regular email circulars will be sent to students informing them of upcoming courses.
 Links for course registration will be provided in those emails.
 Registration for HWG704 is to be done via Graduate Course Registration System,

 Except for HWG704, registration for courses under this programme is currently not offered via the Student Link’s Course Registration System.

 No. This programme will be provided without additional cost to students.

 - Will I be graded for the courses in this programme?
 Do I get Academic Unit (AU) credit for the course modules?

 No. Some courses may require group work and presentation.
 However, there will be no formal classroom assessments.
-No AU will be assigned to the courses in this programme.
+Except for HWG704 (3 AUs), no AU will be assigned to the courses in this programme.